Counting collisions in random circuit sampling for benchmarking quantum computers: Introduction

 We also propose to use a similar collision-based protocol for the {\it cross-validation} of two independent quantum computers: by counting the number of cross-collisions observed when sampling two quantum computers running the same random circuit, one can estimate the joint quality of both devices.
 Similarly, one can use a reliable and trusted quantum computer to validate an untrustworthy device.
-The number of collisions observed for single device provides a good noise characterization benchmark only if used in a fair and careful experiment.
-In fact, the benchmark could be intentionally or unintentionally spoofed by any mock device that samples from a sufficiently non-uniform distribution, even if unrelated to the correct quantum state.
-Quite interestingly instead, the cross-validation test between two independent quantum computers is much more difficult to spoof, as discussed in Sections \ref{sec:cross-collisions} and \ref{sec:conclusions}.
+Quite interestingly, compared to the single-device case, the cross-validation test between two independent quantum computers is much more difficult to spoof, as discussed in Sections \ref{sec:cross-collisions} and \ref{sec:conclusions}.
+Moreover, the cross-collision benchmark is also sensitive to coherent errors under the reasonable assumption that the noise models of the two quantum computers are statistically independent.

 This article is organized as follows.
 In Sec.\ \ref{sec:collisions} we derive closed analytical formulas for the expected number of collisions when sampling from pure random states and when sampling from the uniform distribution.
 In Sec.\ \ref{sec:cv_test}, we introduce the collision volume benchmark.
 In Sec.\ \ref{sec:cross-collisions} we introduce the cross-collision volume benchmark, based on the observed collisions between two independent devices.
 In Sec.\ \ref{sec:collisions_with_noise} we evaluate the relationship between the expected number of collisions and the noise level.
 Eventually, in \ref{sec:supremacy_regime} we give practical estimates of the sampling cost required by the validation approach proposed in this work.